RTEMS/rtems-docs/user/installation/project-sandboxing.rst

 Lets create a project sandbox for my *Box Sorter* project.
 First create a project directory called :file:`/bd/projects/box-sorter`.
-Under this create :file:`rtems` and under that create :file:`rtems-4.11.0`.
-Under this path you can follow the :ref:`released-version` procedure to build a tool set using the prefix of :file:`/bd/projects/box-sorter/rtems/4.11.0`.
+Under this create :file:`rtems` and under that create :file:`rtems-@rtems-ver-majminrev@`.
+Under this path you can follow the :ref:`released-version` procedure to build a tool set using the prefix of :file:`/bd/projects/box-sorter/rtems/@rtems-ver-majminrev@`.
 You are free to create your project specific directories under :file:`/bd/projects/box-sorter`.
 The top level directories would be:

 :file:`/bd/projects`
   Project specific development trees.